ai4os/ai4-docs/source/user/howto/try/dashboard-gradio.rst

 to 10 minutes.
 In addition, resource-hungry operations (eg. video processing) might not work as expected.

+.. admonition:: Advice for model developers
+    :class: info

     In some modules, prediction outputs might be shown as a raw JSON instead that with fancy Gradio fields.
 This is due to the developer failing the :ref:`user/overview/api:Integrate your model with the API` define an ``schema`` to validate their outputs.
     If you are the developer of the module, please consider defining a schema to improve the display of your module.